binance/binance-spot-api-docs/faqs/testnet.md

 </h3>

 <p>
-        Step 1: Log in on this website, and generate an API Key.
+        Step 1: Log in on this <a href="https://testnet.binance.vision/">website</a>, and generate an API Key.
 </p>

 <p>